dianaliu/ls-tech-events/README.md

 ## About
 Tech conferences and events pulled from [a twitter list](https://twitter.com/dianagliu/conferences/members).
+Updates every Friday.

 ## Getting Started
 `rake db:seed` or `rake update_from_twitter` if you have credentials.